 Low birthweight is classified when a baby is born less than 2,500 grams, or 5 pounds 8 ounces.60 Preterm birth can result in low birthweight.
 Smoking during pregnancy is also associated with an increased likelihood of low birthweight.61 Additionally, it has been strongly suggested that exposure to cumulative stress such as historical trauma is associated with adverse birth outcomes.^{61,62}

-Across the Helena UIH service area, 7.9% of all infants born to Al/AN women were born low birthweight, which was not statistically significantly different from that of their NHW counterparts at 6.9% (Figure 24).
-Al/AN women were statistically as likely as NHW women to give birth to an infant who had a low birthweight.
+Across the Albuquerque UIH service area, 8.2% of all infants born to Al/AN women were born low birthweight, which was similar to their NHW counterparts at 8.6% (Figure 25).

 Neonatal Intensive Care Unit Admission